Pricing

 Conducting thorough trials

-“Discovering the unexpected is more important than confirming the known.” - George E.P.
-Box (Statistician) _After evaluations, costs, and assessments of various ERP software providers, Saf and Mel know which one they’re leaning towards.
-But the only way to really know how something works is to, well, _use it.
-It’s going to be a bit of a challenge, Saf explains to the various teams, but a necessary one.
+After evaluations, costs, and assessments of various ERP software providers, Saf and Mel know which one they’re leaning towards.
+But the only way to really know how something works is to use it.
+It’s going to be a bit of a challenge, but a necessary endeavour.
 For the next month, they must all document all their processes parallely with the ERP software.
-Every transaction—be it a sales order, or purchase order, or reimbursements for the company dinner bill—needs to be entered into the system along with their usual process.
+Every transaction, whether it a sales order, purchase order, or reimbursements for the company dinner bill, needs to be entered into the system along with their usual process.
 Trialing software is paramount—no matter how prepared a business is with their research.
-Before you start managing your operations in any ERP software, you must first familiarize yourself with the system and its many nuances.
-For this, a Test Phase is necessary.
+Before starting to manage operations in any ERP software, it is necessary to become familiar with the system and its many nuances.
+For this, a test phase is necessary.

 1. Treat it as you would a live system.
 Use it alongside your existing system, but replicate_ every process_ in your ERP system.
 Be diligent in following the processes, because it’s the only way of knowing if your system will be foolproof once it’s live.